openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [Andrew Wafaa: Another outlet for openSUSE TV](http://lizards.opensuse.org/2010/04/24/another-outlet-for-opensuse-tv/)

-"At one of the project meetings, it was highlighted that our selected video service provider isnâ€™t the easiest to reach from some parts of the world.
+"At one of the project meetings, it was highlighted that our selected video service provider isn’t the easiest to reach from some parts of the world.
 So I was assigned the task of finding an alternative/complimentary service that would be acceptable.
 The decision I came to, and confirmed with others that they were happy, was to use YouTube as a complimentary service to BlipTV.
 So yes people we now have an Official YouTube channel.
-Iâ€™d like to say a huge thanks to Leslie Hawthorn for enabling this for us, and the fine folks over at Google & YoutTube.
+I’d like to say a huge thanks to Leslie Hawthorn for enabling this for us, and the fine folks over at Google & YoutTube.
 There is very little content on there at the moment, but that will change shortly as I will sync the content from BlipTV across."

 ####  [openSUSE TV: openSUSE Conference 2009 - openSUSE and ARM: GSoC and Beyond](http://blip.tv/file/3527097)